MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 ## How to install

 This section walks you through a Machine Learning Server 9.2.1 deployment using the standalone Windows installer.
-Under these instructions, your installation will be licensed and serviced as a SQL Server supplemental feature.

 ### Download Machine Learning Server installer